-- · is delayed; or - · cannot be moved.
+- · is delayed; or - cannot be moved.

-The Network Controller must arrange for the Rail Traffic Crew or Competent Workers to Protect the Level Crossing.
+The Network Controller must arrange for Competent Workers to Protect the Level Crossing.

-Potentially Faulty Active Control Level Crossings
+8. Potentially Faulty Active Control Level Crossings

 If an Active Control Level Crossing is potentially faulty, the Network Controller must warn Rail Traffic Crews, in accordance with Rule 2009 Reporting and Responding to Condition Affecting the Network (CAN).